-Talk to Yourself
+2. Talk to yourself

 They may seem cheesy, but mantras and quotes are great for keeping and redirecting your mental focus.
-And top athletes use them!
-Quotes such as “If it doesn’t challenge you, it doesn’t change you,” or “To be outstanding—get comfortable with being uncomfortable” can help remind you that pushing past limits and improvement involves change and change isn’t always comfortable (plus, you can say them in your head—we're not asking you to vocalize them.)
-Mantras can also help you challenge negative thoughts when your body starts to fatigue and you start questioning your ability to push through.
-To make your own mantra, use present tense positive statements in the first person.
+And top athletes use them.
+Quotes such as 'If it doesn’t challenge you, it doesn’t change you,' or 'To be outstanding—get comfortable with being uncomfortable' can help remind you that pushing past limits requires change and change isn’t always comfortable.
+Recite these in your head when you start to feel doubtful or unfocused.
+Mantras can help you challenge negative thoughts when your body starts to fatigue and you start questioning your ability to push through.
+To make your own mantra, use present-tense positive statements in the first person.
 Sounds very particular, but trust us, it works.
-Use statements like “I’ve got this” or “Stay fast.”
+Use statements like 'I’ve got this' or 'Stay strong.'
 If you use negative statements like “I can't mess up,” your mind focuses on messing up, rather than succeeding.
 Also try to use mantras that focus on controllable, tangible factors, such as “Stay fast,” rather than “Beat this person.”

-If you’ve stayed consistent with your training plan and preparation, then there is no reason to doubt your ability on race day.
+If you’ve stayed consistent with your training plan and preparation, then there's no reason to doubt your ability on race day.
 Most of the hard work has been done at this point.
 In the days leading up to a race, watch course or race videos and visualize yourself looking confident during the race, read positive affirmations, quotes, blog posts, or listen to pump-up music to help you get into the zone.
 Do anything and everything to keep yourself focused and excited.
-Remember: at this point you can’t add fitness to the bank, but you can sabotage your fitness if you let your focus run off into a frenzy.
+Remember: At this point you can’t add fitness to the bank, but you can sabotage your fitness if you let your focus run off into a frenzy.
 So don’t allow yourself to think about your worries, anxiety, or fears, or allow others to talk about them around you—this only deepens negative beliefs and feelings.
 Fear begets fear, worry begets worry.
 So only let yourself talk about your past training successes.

 Only you know what got you to the race and will get you to the finish line.
 Everyone has character strengths and experiences that they can capitalize on in challenging situations.
-First, have awareness of what your strengths are and secondly, USE THEM.
+First, have awareness of what your strengths are and secondly, use them.
 Embrace your competitiveness, your humor, your grit.
-Remember, it was your time, money, training, and planning that got you to the race so own it.
+Remember, it was your time, money, training, and planning that got you to the race, so own it.
 Enjoy the process and focus on doing you on race day!

-Embrace the Nerves
+5. Embrace the nerves

 Pre-race jitters means your body is ready and filled with adrenaline.
 And some amount of them is good for your performance.
 Verbally remind yourself that your body's cues are telling you that it's ready and it’s race time.
-A ready body is an excited body and excitement can feel like jitters.
+A ready body is an excited body, and excitement can feel like jitters.